livecode/livecode/docs/development/platform-id.md

 processor configuration for the target.

 The armv6 architecture is currently supported for android.
-It maps to the the (linux) armeabi ABI and processor configuration.
+It maps to the (linux) armeabi ABI and processor configuration.

 The armv7 architecture is currently supported for android and ios-iphoneos.
 It maps to the (linux) armeabi_v7a ABI and processor configuration on android, and